 trying to examine these troubles i proposed to make portraits. of people and their rituals at sunrise and of saying farewell to the setting sun. more than i hoped for happened: bellydancers holding still, maladroit yoga poses, the last golden sunrays of the day falling on undraped breasts … but the portraits didn’t work out. except one of a bearded man in the rain.

 portrait from the series entre chien et loup.

-suggested soundtrack: set the controls for the heart of the sun (pink floyd, 1968), kissing the sun (young gods, 1995) or the 1968 album by cromagnon?
+suggested soundtrack: set the controls for the heart of the sun (pink floyd, 1968) or kissing the sun (young gods, 1995)?

 a contribution to the festival living room stadionbrache, edition 2017.